 Movies, music and video games provide us with hours of entertainment, but what does a zoo do to keep a monkey from getting bored or a zebra from being stressed?
 Behavioral Enrichment!
 By providing mental and physical stimulation through naturalistic settings and environmental enhancements, managed setting animals’ lives are greatly improved.
 The benefits include increased natural behaviors and healthy, stress-free individuals.
 The Enriching Experiences Guided Tour provides students with the opportunity to explore and learn about seven types of behavioral enrichment used by the Phoenix Zoo through comparing and contrasting a variety of exhibits and species.
 Utilizing manipulatives, a Zoo instructor will facilitate observations and discussions to discover some of the intricacies involved in the behavioral management of managed setting animals — making life more stimulating for the Zoo’s animals and guests alike!

 Are you looking for a fun and interactive way to get your students engaged during your next field trip to the Zoo?
 Then join us for a Wild Workshop!
 These one-hour workshops are suited for groups of up to 35 students to participate in numerous hands-on, inquiry-based activities.
 Your Zoo instructor will encourage discovery and critical thinking as your students explore a variety of scientific concepts.
-Following the activity portion of the workshop, your group will be visited by a member of our Programs Animal Collection.
+Following the activity portion, some workshops will be visited by a member of our Programs Animal Collection.
 Depending on the nature of the class and the comfort of the animal, some animal touching opportunities may be available!